brogerm/outlook-splunk-bot/README.md

 3. You should see a file structure similar to the following
    > Project1(VbaProject.OTM)/MicrosoftOutlookObject/ThisOutlookSession
 4. Open "ThisOutlookSession" and paste in the vba script found in this project "/src/outlookScript.vb"
+5. Press the save button
-5. In Microsoft Outlook create a contacts group named "Splunk Bot Authorized Users"
+6. In Microsoft Outlook create a contacts group named "Splunk Bot Authorized Users"

 # System Setup
 1. Set the following environment variables with their respective values